 Whether in a car accident or as a result of medical malpractice, you may be entitled to compensation.
 Damages for personal injury claims include medical bills, physical therapy costs, lost wages, and more.

-How Our Baltimore Personal Injury Lawyers Can Help You Seek Compensation For Your Spinal Cord Injury
+How Our Baltimore Catastrophic Injury Lawyer Can Help You Seek Compensation For Your Spinal Cord Injury

 Spinal cord injuries, from herniated discs to fused vertebrae, have long-term and significant impacts.
 You will need to have the ability to focus on recovery if you’ve suffered a spinal cord injury.
 Hiring a Baltimore personal injury attorney who has experience handling cases like yours can give you the time you need to do that.

-At William G. Kolodner, P.A., our lawyers have 100+ years of experience representing accident victims across Baltimore County.
+At William G. Kolodner Personal Injury Lawyers, our lawyers have 100+ years of experience representing accident victims across Baltimore County.

 We understand the ripple effects that trauma to the spinal column can have across your life, and we’re ready to fight for you.
 Expect us to put the full force and weight of our law firm behind you as we pursue maximum compensation on your behalf.

 - Keep open lines of communication.
 From the outset with a free case evaluation through the final settlement or judgment, we keep open lines of communication.

 - Complete administrative tasks seamlessly.
 Scheduling, document collection, or responding to emails may seem overwhelming while living with a spinal cord injury.
 Our office handles these tasks with ease.